-A 3/4" female NPT drain connection is supplied on the end of the unit and bottom of the drain pan for condensate piping.
+A 1" female NPT drain connection is supplied on the side of the unit and a 1" male NPT on the bottom of the drain pan for condensate piping.
 An external trap must be installed for proper condensate drainage.

 DRAIN CONNECTION